 Exams and Tests

-If you have symptoms of a chlamydia infection, the health care provider may take a sample of discharge from the penis and send it to a lab to be tested, or have the lab do a test called PCR.
+If you have symptoms of a chlamydia infection, the health care provider may suggest a lab test called PCR.
+You provider will take a sample of discharge from the penis.
+This discharge is sent to a lab to be tested.
 Results will take 1 to 2 days to come back.

-Your health care provider may also check you for other types of infections, such as gonorrhea.
+Your provider may also check you for other types of infections, such as gonorrhea.

 Men who do not have symptoms of a chlamydia infection are usually not tested.

-Antibiotic treatment is almost always successful.
-If your symptoms do not improve quickly, make sure you are also being treated for gonorrhea (GC) and other infections spread through sexual contact.
+Treatment with antibiotics is almost always successful.
+If your symptoms do not improve quickly, make sure you are also being treated for gonorrhea and other infections spread through sexual contact.

 Severe infections or infections that are not treated quickly may rarely cause scarring of the urethra.
 This problem can make it harder to pass urine, and may require surgery.